Last Updated on

 - Or leave in some of the conditioner to help with styling and frizz control.

-- If your hair is especially dry, try conditioning first before you shampoo, then condition again afterward.
+- If your hair is especially dry, try conditioning first, then condition again afterward.

 - If you don’t have a hair mask at home, make your own with natural ingredients.